 These additional DC flexibilities are a key reason why liability management exercises are now likely to be more popular with members, with greater take-up rates.
 Companies should therefore be considering whether now might be the time to run such an exercise.
+For example, Company 11 carried out a transfer value exercise and a pension increase exchange during 2017.
 In brief:

-A transfer value exercise is where typically deferred members of the plan are quoted an up-to-date transfer value, and access to independent financial advice.
-To encourage take-up, the transfer value could be enhanced above the 'standard' level, or a partial transfer option could be made available.

-A pension increase exchange is where pensioner members are given the option of exchanging their future non-statutory pension increases, typically for a higher non-increasing pension.
+- A transfer value exercise is where typically deferred members of the plan are quoted an up-to-date transfer value, and given access to independent financial advice.
+To encourage take-up, the transfer value could be enhanced above the 'standard' level, or a partial transfer option could be made available. - A pension increase exchange is where pensioner members are given the option of exchanging their future non-statutory pension increases, typically for a higher non-increasing pension.
 This helps to reduce inflation and longevity risk in the plan.